roperscrossroads/meshsense-docker-arm64/README.md

 # MeshSense Docker Compose

+## Testing Status

-Seems to be working with Wifi, might work with Bluetooth.
-Will update more soon.
-Tested on RPI4, should work on RPI3 & RPI5 as well.
+Verified to connect via Wifi and Bluetooth on an RPI4 using Raspberry Pi OS 64-bit (Debian Bookworm 2025-05-13).
+It should work on RPI3 & RPI5 as well.
+Needs to be tested more thoroughly.

+- RPI4 -> Meshtastic Wifi WORKS
+- RPI4 -> Meshtastic Bluetooth WORKS
+- RPI4 -> Meshtastic serial UNTESTED

 ## Quick start